Moonscape is a free and freely downloadable high-definition documentary about the first manned Moon landing.

 9. Does it deal with the so-called “moon hoax” theory?
 Only very briefly.
 Simply viewing this footage, in its restored original quality, should be enough to dispel any fakery theories from the mind of any reasonable person.
 Moonscape is intended to celebrate courage and ingenuity, not to debunk doubters and lunatics.

 11. How's the fundraising going?
 How have you spent the money?
 Who are the donors, and how many are they?
 So far, quite well: we've got enough funds to buy nearly all the currently available Apollo 11 footage HD transfers.
-But we still need funds for any future footage that might become available and for the documentaries that will cover the other Apollo missions.
+But we still need funds for any future footage that might become available and for future documentaries that will cover the other Apollo missions.
 We'd like to get the astronauts themselves to do some commentary, too, and that might entail a fee.
 Details are available here.

 14. What copyright license is being used?
 The Creative Commons BY-NC-ND 3.0 license.
 In a nutshell, Moonscape is freely distributable, but anyone distributing it is required to mention the authors and is legally prohibited from turning it into a commercial product and from making derivative works without our explicit permission.